-Under the terms of the MoU, DAZFA will collaborate with HDC on developing halal compliance infrastructure in Dubai to achieve mutually beneficial business objectives, direct and assist in halal development process among all stake holders, support investments and facilitate the participation and growth of companies involved in the halal trade through a hub-to-hub network.
+Under the terms of the MoU, DAZFA will collaborate with HDC on developing halal compliance infrastructure in Dubai to achieve mutually beneficial business objectives, direct and assist in halal development process among all stake holders, support investments between the UAE and Malaysia, and facilitate the participation and growth of companies involved in the halal trade through a hub-to-hub network.
 A Joint Working Committee will be formed to ensure a sharp focus on objectives and the effective execution of knowledge-sharing and trade partnerships.

 Dr. Al Zarooni commented: “Halal Industry Development Corp. is a first-of-its-kind governmental agency that has had great success in coordinating the overall development of Malaysia’s halal trade.
 DAFZA will help the agency with its goals of further improving halal standards, branding and promoting Malaysia’s halal offerings, and commercially developing halal products and services.
 At the same time, we will be able to showcase our Freezone’s exceptional ability to facilitate halal-related business and investment activities for the world’s leading halal markets.”

 Dr. Al Zarooni, added: “This is a mutually beneficial partnership that will help raise halal benchmarks for both parties involved as well as for the respective countries.
 It is also a testament for Dubai’s growing appeal as a hub for Asian products, especially those under the halal category, and as a preferred gateway to the Gulf and MENA markets.
 DAFZA is fully committed to supporting Dubai in these aspects and to further enhancing halal trade within the Freezone.”